Table of Contents

 More and more people are turning to hangover IV treatments for relief from severe symptoms.
 But do they work?
 While those who offer these treatments claim they quickly replenish fluids, electrolytes, and vitamins, the evidence for them being an effective hangover solution isn't there.
 Rehydrating may eliminate dehydration but won't address other symptoms, such as headaches, nausea, vertigo, light sensitivity, etc. Additionally, IV treatments are expensive, and they're not without risks, just like other injections.

-We'll cover a few things to avoid next if you're in the middle of a two-day hangover.
+Here are a few things to avoid next if you're in the middle of a two-day hangover.

 MORE ALCOHOL